molguin92/MiniSynCPP/README.md

 configured
 build environment inside a Docker container based on Ubuntu 18.04 and uses it to build:

-- Native x86_64 binaries and libraries for Linux.
+- Native x86_64 binaries, C++ and Python 3.6+ libraries for Linux.
-- Native ARMv7 binaries and libraries intended for the Raspberry Pi 2/3/3 A/B+.
+- Native ARMv7 binaries and C++ libraries intended for the Raspberry Pi 2/3/3 A/B+.
 *The cross-compilers used for this can be found [here.](https://github.com/abhiTronix/raspberry-pi-cross-compilers)*

 ### Native